framely/community/docs/reference/quickstarts/pingpong.md

    :::

 ### 2. Declare Schema
 A skill defines how we invoke a function through CUI, so to build a skill, we need to first declare its schema, or signature of the corresponding function, this includes mostly the input parameters of the function.
 On a skill's  **Schema** tab, we can add slots, functions and other services needed by this skill.
-Since the simple skill like "pingpong" does not have any slots, we can skip the [service description phase at the schema level](../../guide/getting-started.md#1-describe-services-at-schema-level).
+Since the simple skill like "pingpong" does not have any slots, we can skip this.

 ### 3. Annotate Interactions
 On OpenCUI platform, the CUI behavior of any type, include skills, frames and entities, can be defined in form of dialog annotation.
 Dialogue annotation can be attached to type as whole (on its Annotation, Response and Expression tab), or attached to its slots.
 Dialogue annotations need to be configured at interaction layer first before we can configure it at the language level.